-Contact Us : 800.874.5346 | International: +1 352.375.0772
+Contact Us : 800.874.5346 International: +1 352.375.0772

-Contact Us : 800.874.5346 | International: +1 352.375.0772
+Contact Us : 800.874.5346 International: +1 352.375.0772

-Enrolled Agent exam changes
+Enrolled Agent Exam Changes

 Want to learn about the changes?
 You will find all you need to know about the new exam changes right here in our comprehensive guide below.
 You may also find our Free EA Exam Guide and EA practice test questions useful as you take the next step to becoming an Enrolled Agent.

-Yearly Enrolled Agent exam changes
+Yearly Enrolled Agent Exam Changes Summary

 The Enrolled Agent exam changes each year after the close of the Spring tax season to reflect the previous year’s tax law.
 Enrolled Agent exam candidates will see these changes each May when the exam window opens, and they will stay in effect through the following February.
 These changes are made only to the content and do not include changes to the administration or format of the exam.